Foyle’s War. Midsomer Murders. Agatha Christie’s Poirot. If you’re a fan of these three TV series, then “Magpie Murders” may be the book for you.

-He’s also written Sherlock Holmes novels “The House Of Silk and Moriarty”, and James Bond titles “Triggor Mortis” and “Forever And A Day”.
+That’s because, like the prestige television, the book is written by Anthony Horowitz.
+He’s also written the Sherlock Holmes novel “The House Of Silk and Moriarty”, and James Bond titles “Triggor Mortis” and “Forever And A Day”.

 That’s quite a track record, and only a fraction of his literary output.
 And yet I’d never read any of his work.
 Until now.